mostlysoftware/Lere/chat_context/technical-context.md

 - A matching Java JDK/runtime for the targeted Minecraft version (document exact vendor and version numbers in the changelog).
 - Build tooling and pipelines that are required to produce artifacts: Gradle/Maven (with Loom/Shadow as needed), CI scripts used to build release artifacts.
 - Version control tooling (Git) and local test server jars needed to reproduce a development environment.
-- Small, widely-adopted libraries that remove impractical duplication and have stable maintenance and permissive licenses (e.g., logging utilities, commons libraries) — justify in a reasoning thread.
+- Small, widely-adopted libraries that remove impractical duplication and have stable maintenance and permissive licenses (e.g., logging utilities, commons libraries) ÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Â justify in a reasoning thread.

 ### Criteria for "Optional / Polish"

 These are allowed but should be opt-in and avoid adding runtime weight or external availability requirements:

 - Resource packs, texture packs, or large multimedia assets (should be optional downloads, not mandatory at startup).
-- Cloud services (analytics, remote configuration, telemetry) — require explicit opt-in and privacy considerations.
+- Cloud services (analytics, remote configuration, telemetry) ÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Â require explicit opt-in and privacy considerations.
-- Large third-party plugins or mods that are only convenience features (PlaceholderAPI, Citizens-style NPC libraries) — keep as optional integrations.
+- Large third-party plugins or mods that are only convenience features (PlaceholderAPI, Citizens-style NPC libraries) ÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Â keep as optional integrations.
-- Native binaries, external databases, or services that introduce operational complexity (e.g., Redis, external AI APIs) — prefer local or server-side alternatives where possible.
+- Native binaries, external databases, or services that introduce operational complexity (e.g., Redis, external AI APIs) ÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Â prefer local or server-side alternatives where possible.

 ### Process for Adding a Dependency

 1. Open a short reasoning thread in `reasoning-context.md` describing why the dependency is needed, trade-offs, and failure modes.
-Link to it with `[#reasoning-thread-title]`.
+Link to it with `[#reasoning-thread-title]`. <!-- example -->
+  (example: `[#reasoning-thread-title]` <!-- example -->)
 2. Create a changelog entry that references the reasoning thread with `[changelog-entry:YYYY-MM-DD HH:MM]`.
 3. Document the exact version, license, and minimal configuration in `technical-context.md` under Resource Inventory.
 4. Prefer alternatives that keep the codebase self-contained; if no alternative exists, add the dependency as essential.